igmrrf/react.js/README.md

 It correctly bundles React in production mode and optimizes the build for the best performance.

 The build is minified and the filenames include the hashes.<br />
-Your app is ready to be deployed!
+Your app is ready for production & to be deployed!

 You can copy the build folder content to your server to host your copy of the project